rosblox/blox-mocap4ros2-optitrack/README.md

-# BloX Bag Recorder
+# BloX MOCAP4ROS2-Optitrack

-The BloX Bag Recorder enables triggering the recording of ROS bags via service call.
+The BloX MOCAP4ROS2-Optitrack streams motion tracking data from an Optitrack System.
+It is based on the (MOCAP4ROS)[https://github.com/MOCAP4ROS2-Project] project.

 ## Data

-The BloX Bag Recorder records all available topics and messages by default.
+...